Gabriella Cilmi: 2005–2009: Lessons to Be Learned

 The tracks "Don't Tell Me" and "Sorry", co-written with Barbara and Adrian Hannan, appeared on the soundtrack of 2005 Australian film Hating Alison Ashley.
-Cilmi shared a manager (Cassandra Gracey), writer/producers (Xenomania) and UK record label (Island) with the Sugababes, and supported former Sugababe Mutya Buena at the Jazz Café in London in 2007.
+Cilmi shared a manager (Cassandra Gracey), writer/producers (Xenomania) and UK record label (Island) with the Sugababes, and supported former Sugababe Mutya Buena at the Jazz Cafe in London in 2007.
 She made her UK TV debut in December 2007 when she sang her single "Sweet About Me" on Later... with Jools Holland.
 The same month, Cilmi's song "Sanctuary" featured in the film St Trinian's and on its soundtrack.
 She recorded the theme to UK TV series Echo Beach, which aired in early 2008 on ITV1; it is a cover of "Echo Beach" by Martha and the Muffins.
 In February 2008, she supported the Parisian band Nouvelle Vague on their UK tour.

 Cilmi's first album, Lessons to Be Learned, was written and recorded with hit production team Xenomania and was released in March 2008 in the UK.
 Cilmi has been compared to Amy Winehouse.
 The first single, "Sweet About Me", debuted on the UK Singles Chart that month and climbed to number six three months later, in June.
 It reached number seventeen on the Irish Singles Chart, and peaked at number one on the Australian ARIA Singles Chart.
 The song was used in a worldwide advertising campaign for the deodorant Sure/Rexona.
 Cilmi's second UK single, "Save the Lies", was not as successful as "Sweet About Me", peaking at number thirty-three in the UK.
 In Australia, the second single from the album was "Don't Wanna Go to Bed Now", which reached number twenty-eight.
 The subsequent single, "Sanctuary", was issued in November 2008 and failed to chart.